brotherhoodMonk/gyan/rct.md

 Actions are plain JavaScript objects and they must have a type property to indicate the type of action to be carried out.
-They must also have a payload that contains the information that should be worked on by the action.
+They must also have a payload that contains the information that should be worked on by the action, i,e the data of the state.
 Actions are created via an action creator.

 Here’s an example of an action that can be carried out during login in an app:
 {
   type: "LOGIN",
   payload: {